Current Projects

-The North Central IPM Center funds critical issue and working group research projects each year.
-Projects funded this year are described below, and some past projects are listed at the bottom of the page.
+The North Central IPM Center funds Working Groups, Critical Issues, IPM Partnerships, and IPM mini-grant projects annually.
+Projects funded this year are described below, and a sample of past projects are listed at the bottom of the page.

 The Signature Programs of the North Central IPM Center form the core focus of the Center and serve as the foundation for setting annual priorities.
 When seeking funding, working groups are required to align their proposals with at least one of these programs.
 This approach ensures that our mission to promote the advancement and implementation of Integrated Pest Management (IPM) is furthered through targeted initiatives.